A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Mechanisms in Embedded Systems

 \subsubsection{Bias Temperature Instability (BTI)}

-BTI is an ageing mechanism \cite{nbti-s, psbti-gkgr} most prevalent on p-channel MOSFETs, where it is Negative BTI (NBTI).
+BTI is a silicon ageing mechanism \cite{nbti-s, psbti-gkgr}, most prevalent on p-channel MOSFETs as Negative BTI (NBTI), which was initially observed on large technologies, such as \si{\qty{40}{\nano\meter}}.
 Since the introduction of high-k/metal transistors, BTI effects are also considerable on n-channel MOSFETs, affected by Positive BTI (PBTI) \cite{rahd-swz}.
-The consequences of NBTI are an increase in the threshold voltage and a degradation of the carrier mobility, drain current, and transconductance.
+As devices scaled down, the necessity to boost doping levels accentuated the prominence of the random discrete dopant problem over NBTI \cite{drdm-smmn-02}.
+Nevertheless, the ability to reduce doping levels due to the introduction of technologies like FinFETs, has resurfaced NBTI as the dominant time-dependent variability-inducing mechanism \cite{tshr-lkck-13, snbi-aga-19} which is actively under research \cite{enav-kmo-15, canv-pacm-19}.

-Although the mechanism is not fully understood, the main cause for NBTI is attributed to the creation of traps in the oxide-substrate (\(SiO_2 / Si\)) interface and charges in the oxide.
+NBTI induces an increase in the threshold voltage and a degradation of the carrier mobility, drain current, and transconductance on transistors.
+Although the mechanism is not fully understood and many models are debated in research \cite{rnmm-mp-18}, the main cause for NBTI is attributed to the creation of traps in the oxide-substrate (\(SiO_2 / Si\)) interface and charges in the oxide.
 The most prevalent model is the Reaction-Diffusion (R--D) \cite{nhfd-js, gdrm-os}.
 It proposes that low-energy \(SiH\) bonds on the interface break due to the presence of applied electric field and high temperature, with a linear relation to the stress time (\ie reaction).
 Afterwards, positive charges (\(H^+\) or trapped holes) diffuse into the gate oxide with a time dependence \(t^n\) (where usually \(n=1/4\)), leaving dangling bonds or interface traps behind \cite{nbti-s}.
 The accumulation of positive charges in the oxide opposes the applied electric field, thus inducing a variation \(\Delta V_{th}\) in the threshold voltage of the transistor (\(V_{th}\)).
 This reduces the maximum switching speed of the device.

 BTI has a recovery phase: once the gate bias is removed, the diffused charges return to the interface and anneal the traps.
 Although this process reduces \(\Delta V_{th}\), it is not completely clear whether the recovery is full: some evidence indicates the possibility of a 100\% of recovery \cite{urbn-rmy}, while other studies propose the existence of both permanent and reversible degradation components \cite{drnb-eskw}.
 As the mechanism is partly governed by a diffusion process, its duration highly relates to the operating temperature.
 Owing to the recovery phase, degradation depends on the stress duty cycle; thus, continuous stress (DC) is much more severe than non-continuous (AC) \cite{nbti-sz}.